|

 • Drug use

-Click here to find out more about the causes of night sweats, or continue reading below to learn more about treatments for night sweats.
+Click here to find out more about the causes of night sweats, or continue reading below to learn more about treatments.

-Treatment of night sweats often begins with lifestyle changes that can help to reduce the frequency and severity of night sweats.
-This approach typically involves avoiding night sweats triggers, and taking steps to relieve stress and improve diet and exercise.
-For instance, tryptophan is an amino acid that helps aid in sleep and can be found in dairy products, nuts, and eggs, which all can help boost the occurrence of a good night of sleep.
+Treating of night sweats often begins with lifestyle changes.
+This approach typically involves avoiding night sweats triggers and taking steps to relieve stress and improve diet and exercise.
+Tryptophan, for example, is an amino acid that helps aid in sleep and can be found in dairy products, nuts, and eggs.
+By incorporating more tryptophan in your diet, you can improve your overall quality of sleep.

-While these lifestyle changes can help to relief night sweats and improve sleep patterns, they are unable to get at the root cause of night sweats, which is hormonal imbalance.
+While these lifestyle changes can help to relieve night sweats and improve sleep patterns, they do not treat the root cause of night sweats, which is hormonal imbalance.

-Most experts recommend that women who suffer from night sweats and wish to treat it begin with lifestyle changes, then move onto alternative medicines (ideally combining the two) and finally, look to drugs or surgery if nothing else seems to work.
-Click the following link to learn specific treatments for night sweats during menopause in these three categories.
+Most experts recommend that women begin with lifestyle changes and alternative medicines before trying prescription medications in order to alleviate their night sweats.
+The best treatment options, however, vary from woman to woman.
+Click on the following link to learn specific treatments for night sweats during menopause in these three categories.